Évian Conference: Background

 The Nuremberg Laws stripped German Jews, who were already persecuted by the Hitler regime, of their German citizenship.
 They were classified as "subjects" and became stateless in their own country.
-By 1938, some 450,000 of about 900,000 German Jews were expelled or fled Germany, mostly to France and British Mandate Palestine, where the large wave of migrants led to an Arab uprising.
 When Hitler annexed Austria in March 1938, and applied German racial laws, the 200,000 Jews of Austria became stateless.

-Hitler's expansion was accompanied by a rise in antisemitism and fascism across Europe and the Middle East.
+Hitler's expansion was accompanied by a rise in antisemitism and fascism across Europe.
 Antisemitic governments came to power in Hungary and Romania, where Jews had always been second-class citizens.
 The result was millions of Jews attempting to flee Europe, while they were perceived as an undesirable and socially damaging population with popular academic theories arguing that Jews damaged the "racial hygiene" or "eugenics" of nations where they were resident and engaged in conspirative behaviour.
 In 1936, Chaim Weizmann (who decided not to attend the conference) declared that "the world seemed to be divided into two parts – those places where the Jews could not live and those where they could not enter."

 Before the Conference the United States and Britain made a critical agreement: the British promised not to bring up the fact that the United States was not filling its immigration quotas, and any mention of Palestine as a possible destination for Jewish refugees was excluded from the agenda.
 Britain administered Palestine under the terms of the Mandate for Palestine.